mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Command-line launching

 - enter "code" optionally followed by a file or directory name
+  - by default no directory is selected
-  - by default opens current directory
+  - `code .` opens a new window for the current directory
+- to open in the most recently used Code window, add the `-r` option
+- to open a diff view for two files, `code --diff {file1} {file2}`
 - in Linux and macOS need to add to PATH
   - in macOS add /Applications/Visual\ Studio\ Code.app/Contents/Resources/app/bin